Kurri Kurri Smelter Remediation Approved

 Other activities on the Hydro site and buffer zone

-• Hydro has committed to the reuse or recycling of all materials from the site where feasible.
-Aluminium, steel, oil and various other materials are being recycled as part of the current demolition process, and recycling of spent pot lining is about 50% complete with around 40,000 tonnes recycled.
-Hydro is on track to complete this recycling project by the end of 2021.
+- Hydro has committed to the reuse or recycling of all materials from the site where feasible.
+Aluminium, steel, oil and various other materials are being recycled as part of the current demolition process, and recycling of spent pot lining is complete.

-• A Community Reference Group, set up in 2014 and consisting of 12 local representatives from Maitland and Cessnock Councils, community groups and local residents, has been a great sounding board for the project and a conduit between the community and Hydro team.
-This group met for the 42nd time in December, and the voluntary contribution made by the members is much appreciated.
+- A Community Reference Group, set up in 2014 and consisting of 12 local representatives from Maitland and Cessnock Councils, community groups and local residents, has been a great sounding board for the project and a conduit between the community and Hydro team.
+This group met for the 58th and final time in February 2024, and the voluntary contribution made by the members is much appreciated.
 (Minutes of each meeting are on the Hydro website).

 Hydro encourages questions and feedback on all parts of the project from all community members.